c6z3h/ai-career-notes/readme.md

 # Updates at a glance / what I did today:
 - Decided to put off LeetCode practice -- algorithms are useful, but to re-evaluate my interests is more important.
-- Continued Udacity AWS ML Course -- TODAY: Machine Learning in AWS
-- Did Book: Think and Grow Rich self-questionnaire
-- Searched for Reinforcement Learning jobs, sent Career Coach RL resune.
+- Applied to 8 RL jobs.
 ## Next:
+- AWS Udacity ML course quiz, PettingZoo multi-agent RL.
 - [AlphaZERO Paper: Methods](https://www.nature.com/articles/nature24270): What is MCTS??
 - Tidy up this readme.
-- Apply to more "Talent Incubators", StartupSG Network
+- Apply to the evergreen "Talent Incubators", Stay connected on StartupSG Network.
-- Cracking the Coding Interview: Learn some interesting algorithms that can actually help me use computing for good.
+- Send 10 RL job applications per week.
+- Continue Book: Think and Grow Rich self-questionnaire
 - Study some anthropology to know how to create better RL models, especially how to model the ever-changing subgoals of living things.
 Perhaps too, what cause the successful predictive modelling of "Limits to Growth"..
 ----------------------------------------------
 # Career Explorations